jsquyres/ompi/docs/developers.rst

 version of Flex is required by Open MPI.
 We suggest that you use v2.5.35 at the earliest.

-.. important:: Windows developer builds of Open MPI *require* Flex version 2.5.35.
-Specifically, we know that v2.5.35 works and 2.5.4a does not.
-We have not tested to figure out exactly what the minimum required flex version is on Windows; we suggest that you use 2.5.35 at the earliest.
-It is for this reason that the ``contrib/dist/make_dist_tarball`` script checks for a Windows-friendly version of Flex before continuing.

 For now, Open MPI will allow developer builds with Flex 2.5.4.
 This is primarily motivated by the fact that RedHat/Centos 5 ships with Flex 2.5.4.
 It is likely that someday Open MPI developer builds will